 I also applied a cold compress to my affected area.
 It actually helped alleviate the pain associated with shingles.
 Cold therapy can help numb the area, reduce inflammation, and provide temporary relief from discomfort.
 It’s recommended to wrap the cold compress or ice pack in a thin cloth or towel before applying it to the skin to avoid direct contact and potential damage.
 It’s important to remember that cold compresses are primarily used to manage symptoms and provide temporary relief.

 I dabbed apple cider vinegar on my rash which really helped to dry it out and help it heal faster.
 I smelled totally gross but it worked!

 4. Cut out the Arginine!

+The key to surviving shingles is to clean up your diet.
 I cut nuts and chocolate completely out of my diet.
 Looking back my diet was high in Arginine which is found in nuts.
 Arginine feeds the virus, while Lysine helps get your system balanced.

 5. Work to curb future attacks

 For the longest time, I didn’t want to talk about my scar or what I went through.
-You see, this blog/instagram world seems to thrive on people putting their most perfect side forward.
+You see, this blog/Instagram world seems to thrive on people putting their most perfect side forward.
 Who has time to talk about shingles when they have a perfect cup of coffee to photograph?
 For me, it’s important to show that we all have bad days and need to be reminded to take care of ourselves.